yogeshwaran52/Aklamio_Assignment/README.md

 ## Features

 - **Batch Processing**: Processes the entire JSON file at once.
-- **Streaming Processing**: Processes one line of JSON data at a time, suitable for large files or real-time data.
+- **Streaming Processing**: Processes one line of JSON data at a time, for large files.
 - **Data Cleaning**: Validates and cleans data based on specific criteria.
+Check if the field event_type is nul, empty or with Value "EMPTY_VALUE" and Invalid date format.
-- **Metrics Calculation**: Computes page loads, clicks, unique user clicks, and click-through rates.
+- **Metrics Calculation**: Computes page loads, clicks, unique user clicks, and click-through-rate.
 - **PostgreSQL Integration**: Stores cleaned data and metrics in a PostgreSQL database.
-- **Logging**: Logs application activities and errors for monitoring and debugging.

 ## Prerequisites